A problem deck.

-One of my long term clients has been using my Handyman skills to maintain a deck she has at a rented property, however, over the summer, it has become increasingly aparent that the deck was pretty much on its last legs and needed to be replaced.
+One a number of occasions, I have been asked to help with a decking build.
+One of my long term clients asked me to take a look at deck she has at a rented property.
+It had become increasingly aparent that the deck was pretty much on its last legs and needed to be replaced.

-The responsibility of a landlord is to provide a safe living space and this deck was proving to be a problem, so after some discussion, we designed a deck using best practice build design and long lasting and low maintenance products.
+The responsibility of a landlord is to provide a safe living space and this deck was proving to be a problem.
+After some discussion, we designed a deck using best practice build design and using long lasting and low maintenance products.

 Removing the old deck revealled a few `crimes` going on underneath.
-The previous deck had been built over the broken up concrete patio that had been taken up to make way for the deck build.
+The previous deck had been built over broken up concrete that had been left under to original deck.
 Most of this had to be cleared from the site before the new deck build could start.